takenet/blip-docs/source/includes/en/extensions/tunnel.md

 }
 ```

-### Flow bot fowards the message to another bot

-According to its internal rules, the flow bot decides to forward this message to the operator bot.
+>According to its internal rules, the flow bot decides to forward this message to the operator bot.
 To do this, it changes the recipient of the message and sends it as bellow:

 ```http
 POST https://msging.net/commands HTTP/1.1